 How does AI help? |

-This phase involves manufacturing the product and rigorous testing for functionality, efficiency and safety.
+Manufacturing of the product and rigorous testing happen in this stage for functionality, efficiency and safety.

 How does AI help? |